muennix/IbHandler/README.md

 	import IbHandler
 	mxh = IbHandler.mxIBhandler(account="UXXXXXXX")

+The connection instance is stored in mxh.con if you would like to access it directly.

 Let's check the liquid funds available in a given currency, e.g. USD:

 	mxh.get_available_cash(currency = "USD")